TowsterBusiness/School-Tello-UI/README.md

 # School-Tello-UI

 This is a program I made for school!
-It might not be the best but it works.
+It might not be the best but it works. \n

-There is a GUI that you can controll the drone in.
-You cannot use the video from the tello api since i'm slready using pygame
+There is a GUI that you can controll the drone in.\n You cannot use the video from the tello api since i'm slready using pygame

 ## Controlls

-The buttons on the top are the movements on the right bottom are to move the heights on the left bottom you can make the drone flip
+- The buttons on the top are the movements
+- on the right bottom are to move the heights
+- on the left bottom you can make the drone flip
-Press escape to stop the drone
+- Press escape to stop the drone

 ## SETUP: